By ·Updated May 2026

-Best Independent Coffee Roasters in Salt Lake City (2026)
+Best Independent Coffee Roasters in Salt Lake City & the Wasatch Front (2026)

 Millcreek Coffee Roasters

-Millcreek has been roasting in Salt Lake City since 1992, making them one of Utah's longest-running independent coffee operations.
-The family-owned company sources beans by visiting coffee-producing countries directly, and they date-stamp every batch for freshness.
-Their Main Street location is a downtown anchor, and they've expanded to a spot at the airport for travelers who want local beans on the way out.
-Over three decades of roasting has given them an institutional knowledge of sourcing and production that newer operations are still building.
+Millcreek has been roasting in Salt Lake City since 1992, which makes them the elder statesman of the local scene by a comfortable margin.
+The family-owned operation sources by traveling to producing countries directly, and they date-stamp every batch — a practice that was uncommon in the early '90s and has aged well as a transparency standard.
+Their downtown Main Street location is a long-running anchor, and they've added a kiosk at SLC Airport for travelers who want to take Utah coffee on the road.
+Three decades of doing this has given them an institutional knowledge of sourcing that newer operations are still building toward.

 See their full profile on Roast Local | Visit their website